eliben/luz-cpu/doc/getting_started.rst

 * Python version 2.6 or 3.1
 * The PLY Python library, which you can obtain from its website (google it).
 Luz works with all recent versions of PLY

-I'm developing Luz mainly on Windows and Linux, but any other platform where you can install Python and PLY should be fine.

 Structure of the source tree
 ----------------------------